BioPhoton/ngRe/README.md

 Following things are done under the hood:
 - pull out `currentValue` from `SimpleChanges` object
-- optional it could have a prama for a custom comparison function
+- optional it could have a parma for a custom comparison function

 ## Observable Input Bindings

-A property decorator which turnes component or directive input binding into an observable and assingnes it to the related property.
+A property decorator which turns component or directive input binding into an observable and assigned it to the related property.

 ```typescript
 @Component({